The Housekeeper's Daughter: Plot

-Hilda is fed up with her life as a gun moll to gangster Floyd and visits her mother, housekeeper for the cultured Randall family.
+Hilda Kreemhild is fed up with her life as a gun moll to gangster Floyd and visits her mother Olga, housekeeper for the cultured Randall family.
 Professor Randall and his wife go on vacation, leaving behind sheltered son Robert to embark upon a career as a reporter at Hilda's urging.
 Soon after, Benny, a feeble-minded flower vendor, follows showgirl Gladys Fontaine when Floyd forces her to join him on his houseboat to take Hilda's place.

-Fearing for Gladys' safety, Benny poisons a cup of coffee intended for the gangster, but Gladys drinks it instead.
-Benny watches in horror as Floyd tosses the dead girl's body into the river.
+Fearing for Gladys' safety, Benny poisons a cup of coffee intended for Floyd, but Gladys drinks it instead.
+Benny watches in horror as Floyd tosses Gladys' body into the river.
 The next morning, Robert reads about Gladys' death and attaches himself to hard-drinking, womanizing ace crime reporter Deakon Maxwell and his photographer, Ed O'Malley.

 The trio go to police headquarters, where every bum on the waterfront at the time of the murder has been rounded up for questioning.
 Benny confesses to accidentally killing Gladys but is ridiculed and not believed.
-Robert takes pity on the little man and befriends him.
-After a night of drinking with Deakon and Ed at his expense, and learning from Benny that Gladys was thrown from the houseboat, the drunken Robert calls his editor and reports the details.
+Robert takes pity on the little man Benny and befriends him.
+After a night of drinking with Deakon and Ed at his expense, and learning from Benny that Gladys was thrown from the houseboat, the drunken Robert calls his editor Wilson and reports the details.

 Waking up the next morning with no memory of the evening's events, Robert finds that his story has scooped the other newspapers and that he is being hailed as a true newspaperman.
 Robert's byline story leads Floyd to believe that the reporter has the goods on him, and he orders him eliminated.

 Floyd's gang converges on the Randall house, where he finds and menaces Hilda.
 Benny makes more of his fatal coffee to protect her.
 Deakon and Ed are drunkenly shooting fireworks from the roof and, believing them to be gun shots, the gangsters open fire.
 As the mobsters begin dropping dead from Benny's poisoned coffee, the police come to the rescue and Robert wins the affections of Hilda.

 Cast

 Production

-The film was based on a novel published in 1938.
+The film was based on a novel by Donald Henderson Clarke published in 1938.
 The New York Times said it had a "good mystery" and "delightful love story."

 Film rights were bought by Hal Roach.
 Sigrid Gurie was discussed as a possible lead.
-In December Jack Jevne was reportedly working on the script.
+In December 1938, Jack Jevne was reportedly working on the script.

 Roach tried to get Lee Tracy in the film.
-The role eventually went to Adolphe Menjou and Joan Bennett was given the female lead.

-By May Rian James was working on the script.
+The role of Robert Randall eventually went to Adolphe Menjou and Joan Bennett was given the female lead.
+By May 1939, Rian James was working on the script.
 It was the first of a five-picture deal between Hal Roach and United Artists.

-In June it was announced Roach would direct and Joan Bennett and Peggy Wood would star.
+In June 1939, it was announced Roach would direct and Joan Bennett and Peggy Wood would star.
 Victor Mature was cast after being spotted in a stage play, To Quito and Back.
-He impressed Hal Roach so much that Roach cast Mature in the lead for One Million Years BC.
+He impressed Hal Roach so much that Roach cast Mature in the lead for One Million Years B.C.